kilicmu/herin-cli/README.md

 🤣 herin-cli is a simple cli tool;

-😛 supports to build your typescript or javascript library;
+😛 supports for build your typescript or javascript library;

 👻 package through rollup, has very faster feedback then webpack;